mweiden/eink_display/README.md

 ```

 When credentials are not available, the server falls back to bundled sample events so that previews and tests still render.
-Python no longer posts custom event payloads; it simply downloads the rendered PNG from the root path.
+Python no longer posts custom event payloads; it simply downloads the rendered output from the server.

+#### PNG endpoint and time overrides

+The Fastify service still serves the HTML document at `/`, but now also provides a `/png` route that rasterizes the same layout
+via Puppeteer.
+Both routes accept an optional `now=<ISO8601 timestamp>` query parameter so the client can control which
+timestamp the calendar highlights (useful when the Pi's clock drifts from another machine).
+The `/png` route also accepts
+`width`, `height`, and `dpr` overrides for debugging alternate resolutions.

 ### Rendering preview images